rancher/docs/content/rancher/v2.6/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 # Private Clusters

-Typically, AKS worker nodes do not get public IPs, regardless of whether the cluster is private, with some exceptions.
+Typically, AKS worker nodes do not get public IPs, regardless of whether the cluster is private.
 In a private cluster, the control plane does not have a public endpoint.

-In order to a to be able to connect with the AKS Kubernetes API server,
+Rancher can connect to a private AKS cluster in one of two ways.

-- The Rancher agent needs to be deployed from a node that has access to the AKS cluster's Azure Virtual Network (VNet).
+The first way to ensure that Rancher is running on the same [NAT](https://docs.microsoft.com/en-us/azure/virtual-network/nat-overview) as the AKS nodes.

-- Rancher needs to be running on the same [NAT](https://docs.microsoft.com/en-us/azure/virtual-network/nat-overview) as the AKS nodes.
+The second way is to run a command to register the cluster with Rancher.
+Once the cluster is provisioned, you can run the displayed command anywhere you can connect to the cluster’s Kubernetes API.
+This command is displayed in a pop-up when you provision an AKS cluster with a private API endpoint enabled.

 For more information about connecting to an AKS private cluster, see the [AKS documentation.](https://docs.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster)